 Journaling is crucial for any personal growth endeavor, and digital detoxes are the perfect time to double down on your journaling habit.

-Aside from journaling, use the next difficult moment to train your mental strength.
-Don’t try to shift your focus toward other things, analyze the situation you’re in.
+Aside from journaling, use the next predicament to train your mental strength.
+Don’t try to shift your focus toward other things.
+Analyze your current situation.

 More face-to-face interactions and personal challenges